gumaerc-testorg/14.771-fall-2021/content/pages/syllabus.md

 *Articles*

-- Duflo, Esther, Rachel Glennerster, and Michael Kremer (2007). “[Using Randomization in Development Economics Research: A Toolkit."
-(PDF)](https://www.povertyactionlab.org/sites/default/files/research-paper/Using-Randomization-in-Development-Economics.pdf). *Handbook of Development Economics*, 4, Chapter 61.
+- Duflo, Esther, Rachel Glennerster, and Michael Kremer (2007). “{{% resource_link "b636f091-9c49-4ecd-bb2a-fca8a323535a" "Using Randomization in Development Economics Research: A Toolkit.\" (PDF)" %}}. *Handbook of Development Economics*, 4, Chapter 61.
 (Recommended)
-- Imbens, Guido and Jeffrey M. Wooldridge (2009). “[Recent Developments in the Econometrics of Program Evaluation” (PDF - 1MB)](https://dash.harvard.edu/bitstream/handle/1/3043416/imbens_recent.pdf?sequence). *Journal of Economic Literature*, 47(1): 5–86.
+- Imbens, Guido and Jeffrey M. Wooldridge (2009). “{{% resource_link "2f0fb927-da23-4e21-9024-a18ef1d14de4" "Recent Developments in the Econometrics of Program Evaluation” (PDF - 1MB)" %}}. *Journal of Economic Literature*, 47(1): 5–86.

 See the {{% resource_link "5dfbe6d1-5e31-407e-9958-925aac0c4e28" "Readings section" %}}.